Passionate Summer (1958 film): Production

 Neither of us [his wife Virginia McKenna] cared very much for Passionate Summer.
-Cartier was already an important person in television — that was how he got Passionate Summer — but I’m not sure that he translated well to the big screen.
+Cartier was already an important person in television — that was how he got Passionate Summer – but I’m not sure that he translated well to the big screen.
 He did a lot of rehearsal, and, by this time, I’d begun to shed the idea of doing a tremendous amount of rehearsal.
 By then, I wanted to make things more natural and I found that Cartier was too bound by what had happened at rehearsal.
 I think the film needed something much more impressionistic than Cartier’s direction.
-It needed to be made like a French film. [ also think that it was as a result of that film that Ginny and I became less than favourites with the Rank Organisation.
+It needed to be made like a French film.
+I also think that it was as a result of that film that Ginny and I became less than favourites with the Rank Organisation.In the US, Passionate Summer was the name given to a French film starring Raf Vallone that came out in 1957.
+So the film was retitled in America as Storm Over Jamaica.